 Dawley finds a pub still open and orders a pint of mild ale.
 The older regulars stare at him, not for the order but for being a stranger in their lair.
 The theme of outsider is omnipresent in Sillitoe.

-As preface to the dramatic conflict to come, Sillitoe explains that Dawley had definite ideas about beer.
-He knew when something “wasn’t right” in a beer, and wouldn’t finish it but would leave it on the counter and walk out.
+As preface to a dramatic conflict Sillitoe explains that Dawley had definite ideas about beer.
+He knew when something “wasn’t right” in a beer, and would sometimes leave the pint and walk out.
 This was the problem of inconsistency of cask-conditioned (hand-pulled) beer, the norm in Britain then.
-Not being “right” could mean a pint was sour, say.
+Not being “right” meant a pint might be sour, or cloudy.

-On this occasion the pint comes “warm” to Dawley, a serious beer failing for him.
-(Despite hoary jokes about warm English beer, cask-conditioned ale should never be served warm but rather cellar temperature, pleasantly cool).
+On this occasion the pint comes “warm” to Dawley, a serious failing for him.
+Indeed, despite hoary jokes about warm English beer, cask-conditioned ale should never be served warm but rather at cellar temperature, pleasantly cool.

-The landlord states that in his pub the beer is always fine, and he refuses to change it.
+The landlord tells Dawley in his pub the beer is always fine, and refuses to change it.
 Voices rise, finally the landlord slams the money on the counter and tells Dawley to “clear out”.

 Dawley knows he should take the money and run but can’t stopper the genie of rebel in him.
-He lifts the glass of beer and theatrically upturns it on the tiled floor.
+He lifts the glass of beer and dramatically upturns it on the tiled floor.

-The landlord demands that Dawley clean it up and the oldsters in the corner intone as if a Greek chorus, “that’s just, that’s just”.
-The world is stacked against Dawley for exercising simply a just discrimination, for asking his due, a right his “betters” take for granted.
+The landlord demands that Dawley clean it up and the oldsters in the corner intone as a Greek chorus, “that’s just, that’s just”.
+The world is stacked against Dawley for exercising simply a gastronomic judgement, a right his “betters” take for granted.

 The stand-off leads to an epic fight in which Dawley gets away without a moment to spare.
 He leaves his tormentors in the literal dust of a bereft workingman’s Nottingham.

-Alan Sillitoe was no doctrinaire leftist.
-While at one time he was feted in the Soviet Union for working class solidarity he was an individualist above all, and declared on one occasion he believed in a meritocracy.
+Despite his sympathy with Dawley’s predicament Alan Sillitoe was no doctrinaire leftist.
+While at one time feted in the Soviet Union for his seeming working class solidarity Sillitoe was an individualist above all, and declared on one occasion he believed in meritocracy.
 He was a classic humanist and British democrat.

 To Sillitoe, the writing life made you free, in the sense that one could live without conforming to preset societal expectations.
-For many pop stars of his time success made them free in a similarly tangible way.
+For many pop stars success made them free in a similarly tangible way.

 Sillitoe died seven years ago.
-I’ll always wonder what he thought of Britain’s revived and vibrant beer culture, as he lived long enough to see its success.
-Although he was not Pollyanna about modern British society – the 2008 financial crisis soured him not a little – he surely regarded the beer revival as a good thing.
+I’ll always wonder what he thought of Britain’s revived and vibrant beer culture, which he lived long enough to witness.
+Although he was not Pollyanna about modern British society – the 2008 financial crisis soured him not a little – he surely regarded the beer efflorescence as a good thing.

-Finally, in answer to Ray Davies’ question “where are all the angry young men now?”, the smartest and most talented of his generation such Davies himself, Lennon, Bowie, Jagger, Osborne, Sillitoe, Michael Caine, Sean Connery, etc. made it and achieved a stasis, or equilibrium in their lives.
+Finally, to answer Ray Davies’ question “where are all the angry young men now?”, I’d say the smartest and most talented of them such Davies himself, Lennon, Bowie, Jagger, Osborne, Sillitoe, Michael Caine, Sean Connery, Albert Finney, etc. made it and achieved a stasis, or equilibrium in their lives.

 Note re image: the image above, a still from the film Saturday Night and Sunday Morning, was sourced from this online film guide.
 All intellectual property in or to image belongs to British Lion or other lawful owner, as applicable.
 Image is used for educational and historical purposes.
 All feedback welcomed.